JillFang1030/BrainHack_Final_Project/README.md

 Pearson correlations were computed between:

-- MA beta values
+- HbO beta estimates from the MA condition
 - Behavioral scores (`C_MC`, `Character_recog (PR)`)

-for selected channels:

-- CH6
-- CH16
-- CH21

-No significant correlations were observed.
+For selected channels **CH6.
+CH16, CH21**, no significant correlations were observed.

 ### Step 6 — Exploratory Whole-Brain Analysis

-Following feedback during the BrainHack pitch discussion, the analysis strategy was revised to reduce potential selection bias ("double dipping").
+Following feedback from TA, lab members and the BrainHack pitch discussion, the analysis strategy was revised to reduce potential selection bias ("double dipping").

 #### Motivation